Log in

 I hope sharing what I've learned working in finance is useful in some way.

-And I hope you had a wonderful holiday with your friends and family.
+And I hope you had a great holiday week with your family and friends.

 That's all for today.